Ericsson/.allstar/README.md

-# Example .allstar Quickstart Repository
+# OpenSSF Allstar configuration for Ericsson organization

-This repository can be forked into your organization as `.allstar` to quickly enable issue creation for all Allstar policies on all repositories with the default settings.
+This repository contains the [OpenSSF Allstar](https://github.com/ossf/allstar) configuration for the Ericsson GitHub organization.